 Price-to-Rent Ratio by City

-Note that actual home values will vary based on factors such as proximity to commercial centers, access to transit and home size—rentals tend to be smaller (and therefore less expensive) than for-sale properties, so these values may overestimate true market prices.
+To help you in your renting and buying decisions, we found the price-to-rent ratio in every U.S. city with a population over 250,000.
+Applying that ratio, we also calculated a projected average home price for a house or apartment that rents for $1,000 in each market.
+Note that these home values are just projections.
+Actual home values will vary based on other factors such as proximity to commercial centers, access to transit and home size.
+Rentals tend to be smaller (and therefore less expensive) than for-sale properties, so these values may overestimate true market prices.

 |Home Price |